hauptem/F5-Multisite-Dashboard/INSTALLATION.md

 }
 ```

-## GTM/DNS Listener Configuration

-If using GTM for DNS resolution, you can create a dedicated dashboard listener with access restrictions.

 ---

-### Create DNS Client Data Group

-1. Navigate to **Local Traffic → iRules → Data Group List**
-2. Click **Create**
-3. Configure data group:
-   - **Name**: `dashboard-dns-clients`
-   - **Type**: `Address`
-4. Add authorized Self-IPs:
-   - **Address**: `10.1.1.100` (Frontend BIG-IP Self-IP)
-   - **Address**: `10.1.2.100` (Backend BIG-IP Self-IP)
-   - Add additional Self-IPs as needed for monitors
-5. Click **Finished**

----

-### Create DNS Restriction iRule

-1. Navigate to **Local Traffic → iRules → iRule List**
-2. Click **Create**
-3. Configure iRule:
-   - **Name**: `DNS_Dashboard-DNS-Restrict_v1.0_irule`

-Copy the complete frontend iRule code (from `DNS_Dashboard-DNS-Restrict_v1.0_irule.txt`) into the **Definition** field.

-#### Save iRule

-1. Click **Finished**
-2. Verify iRule appears in iRule list without syntax errors
-3. If errors exist, review and correct the iRule code

----

-### Create GTM Listener

-1. Navigate to **DNS → Delivery → Listeners → Listener List**
-2. Click **Create**
-3. Configure listener:
-   - **Name**: `dashboard-dns-listener`
-   - **Description**: `DNS listener for dashboard`
-   - **Destination**: Enter IP address (e.g., `192.168.1.53`)
-   - **Service Port**: `53`
-   - **IP Protocol**: `UDP`
-   - **State**: `Enabled`

-4. In the **Configuration** section:
-   - **DNS Profile**: Select `dns` (default DNS profile)

-5. In the **Resources** section, find **iRules**:
-   - Move `DNS_Dashboard-DNS-Restrict_v1.0_irule` from **Available** to **Enabled**

-6. Click **Finished**

-7. Verify listener shows as **Available (Enabled)**

-Note: It is recommended to also implement a transparent cache for the dashboard listener in a `dashboard-dns` profile to reduce DNS PTR queries to Infrastructure DNS servers even further.

----

-## Troubleshooting

-**Cannot connect to Front-end**
-- Verify that the Front-end iRule has been applied to the Front-end virtualserver
-- Verify `datagroup-dashboard-clients` contains client IP addresses or client subnets
-- Verify that APM is setting variable `session.custom.dashboard.auth` to `1` upon successful authentication

-**Site selection shows no sites**
-- Check the `datagroup-dashboard-sites` configuration on the Front-end

-**Dashboard shows "No pools configured"**
-- Verify `datagroup-dashboard-pools` contains pool names
-- Check that the datagroup pool names match the actual Front-end LTM pool names (case sensitive!)

-**Cannot connect to API Host**
-- Verify API Host `datagroup-dashboard-trusted-frontends` contains the correct Front-end Self-IPs
-- Verify that the API Host iRule has been applied to the API Host virtualserver

-**API authentication failure when selecting a backend site**
-- Verify API keys match between frontend and backend
-- Check `datagroup-dashboard-api-keys` configuration on both clusters

-**DNS resolution not working**
-- Verify DNS resolver configuration in LTM
-- Check `dashboard-dns_udp53_pool` has at least one active member
-- Set `dns_enabled = 1` in the dashboard iRule configuration
-- Validate LTM resolver using dig from bash
-- If DNS irule is used on a GTM listener, ensure the dashboard hosts Self-IPs (Front-End or API Host) exist within the datagroup `dashboard-dns-clients`
-- Debug the dashboard Front-end or Back-end while performing "Resolve" requests

----

 ## Debug System Operation

 The dashboard implements a two-factor debug activation system designed to prevent accidental debug log generation across multiple F5 devices in production environments.
 The system requires both a debug flag AND IP-based authorization to activate debug logging, ensuring that if the iRule debug variables are accidentally left enabled, only authorized IPs will trigger debug output.
 Too many times we have seen iRules with a simple debug toggle that was left on for months or even years - generating debug nonstop for all client requests.

-## Protection Mechanism
+### Protection Mechanism

 The dashboard debug system uses dual-condition activation to prevent the dashboard system from being left in a debug state.
-Each iRule (Front-End or API Host) contains a `debug_enabled` variable that acts as the primary switch, but debug logging only occurs when the requesting user's IP address is also present in the Front-end's `datagroup-dashboard-debug` address list.
+Each iRule (Frontend or API Host) contains a `debug_enabled` variable that acts as the primary switch, but debug logging only occurs when the requesting user's IP address is also present in the Frontend's `datagroup-dashboard-debug` address list.
 This means that even if `debug_enabled = 1` is accidentally left active on all production F5 devices, regular dashboard users will never trigger debug logging - only pre-authorized IPs will match and generate debug output.

-## Operation Flow
+### Operation Flow

-When a client HTTP request arrives, the frontend iRule first checks if `debug_enabled = 1`, then validates the client IP against the `datagroup-dashboard-debug` list.
+When a client HTTP request arrives, the Frontend iRule first checks if `debug_enabled = 1`, then validates the client IP against the `datagroup-dashboard-debug` list.
 Only when both conditions are met does it set `client_debug_enabled = 1` and begin logging debug information.
-For  API host architectures, the frontend forwards the authorized client's IP via an `X-Forwarded-Debug-Client` header to the relevant backend API Host, allowing the API hosts to perform the same dual validation and maintain consistent debug scope across the entire request chain.
+For API host architectures, the Frontend forwards the authorized client's IP via an `X-Forwarded-Debug-Client` header to the relevant backend API Host, allowing the API hosts to perform the same dual validation and maintain consistent debug scope across the entire request chain.

 Clientside JavaScript debugging follows a similar pattern.
 Client browsers will never log Dashboard Javascript events to devtools console unless a debug variable is seen in the received JSON response.
-The Front-end must contain the requesting client IP address in `datagroup-dashboard-debug` and `debug_enabled = 1` for the Front-end to signal the client Javascript (via the JSON "debug_enabled": "enabled|disabled", element) to begin browser console debug (note that debug is not available in the minified code)
+The Frontend must contain the requesting client IP address in `datagroup-dashboard-debug` and `debug_enabled = 1` for the Frontend to signal the client Javascript (via the JSON "debug_enabled": "enabled|disabled", element) to begin browser console debug (note that debug is not available in the minified code)

-## Configuration
+### Configuration

 **iRule Debug Flags:**